 Miscellaneous personal expenses may also be included in the total cost of attendance.

-There’s no Grad PLUS Loan limit to how much you can borrow — only the formula mentioned above.
-This means you could fund your entire program with a Grad PLUS Loan, if needed.
+There’s no Grad PLUS Loan limit or maximum amount to how much you can borrow — only the formula mentioned above.
+This means you could fund your entire program with a Grad PLUS Loan if needed.

 How do you apply for a Grad PLUS Loan?